adel-mamin/amast/libs/fsm/README.rst

    state transition
        the process of changing of the current state to another or to itself

-   initial transition
-       the state transition that may optionally happen after entering a state if the state is a target state of a state transition.
-       The state D has the initial transition, whereas state B does not.

    source state
        the state that initiates the state transition

    target state
        the destination state of a state transition

-   topology
-       FSM topology is the architecture of FSM - the set of all parent - child relations between FSM states

 INTRODUCTION
 ============